 Office of the Attorney General

 Sacramento, CA 94244-2550

 Department of Real Estate.
-The Department of Real Estate does not regulate homeowner associations or HOA management companies, nor does it have jurisdiction over the enforcement of CC&Rs, bylaws or Civil Code sections.
+The Department of Real Estate does not regulate homeowner associations or their management companies, nor does it have jurisdiction over the enforcement of CC&Rs, bylaws or Civil Code sections.
 The DRE is a licensing and regulatory agency empowered to discipline real estate brokers and agents.
 The DRE is also involved in overseeing developers of common interest developments.
 Once a developer turns over control of an association to its members, DRE's oversight ends.

 Courts.
 Although the courts are not regulatory agencies, they can be used to sort out the legal rights and duties of parties, provide injunctive relief and award damages.
 Some matters involving the Davis-Stirling Act can be addressed by small claims courts, while others must be addressed through superior courts (following an offer of alternative dispute resolution).